The Ultimate Big Sur Day Trip Itinerary

 Alternatively, if you prefer a campervan or RV, then I suggest browsing on Outdoorsy which offers a huge selection of choices.

 The best place to stay if embarking upon a Big Sur day trip is Carmel or Monterey.
-Monterey, which is further north of Big Sur, is located no more than 1-1.5 hours away from most of the attractions that we recommend seeing on a Big Sur itinerary.
-Both these towns also have a number of attractions to offer themselves, meaning there is plenty to occupy travellers who are spending a weekend in Big Sur.
+Monterey, which is further north of Big Sur than Carmel, is located no more than 1-1.5 hours away from most of the attractions that we recommend seeing when visiting the area.

 Cannery Row in Monterey